GoogleCloudPlatform/developer-journey-app/infra/README.md

     --project $PROJECT_ID
 ```

-7. Verify that your set up.
+7. Verify your work.

 * Open your newly deployed [Cloud Run] service.
-* Log into the game and play.
-Make sure your complete the game by landing on the Google Cloud icon!
+* Log into the game and successfully complete a mission by landing on the Google Cloud icon.
 * Open your [Firestore console] database.
-* Verify `users` collection exists, your given `username`, and past sessions are displayed.
+* Verify the `users` collection exists, your given `username`, and past sessions are displayed.

 ## Modifying Schema